alanboy/stuff/blog/_posts/2025-03-03-ux-interviews.markdown

 layout: post
 title: "Running UX interviews"
 date: 2025-03-03 11:18:00 -0800
-categories: ux-interviews
+categories: entrepreneurship
 published: true
-description:
+description: "A comprehensive guide to conducting effective UX interviews, including best practices, sample questions, and interview scripts for gathering valuable user feedback"
 ---

-When creating a digital productwhether its an app, website, or software toolits easy to guess what users want.
+When creating a digital product, whether its an app, website, or software tool, its easy to guess what users want.
 But guessing is risky.
 Thats where **UX interviews** come in.

 ## What is a UX Interview?